Quantitative Sciences Major

 Some tracks are defined (have specific courses required), others are undefined (do not have specific courses required).
 Check here to see what your track looks like.

-- For undefined tracks, QSS majors may take no more than two substantive courses at the 100-level.
+- For undefined tracks, QSS majors may take no more than two disciplinary courses at the 100-level.
 Remaining courses must be at the 200-, 300-, or 400-level, with at least one of those courses being taken at the 300- or 400-level.

-- For undefined tracks or undefined parts of tracks in QSS, any course that is accepted as a major course in the home department's degree programs is also accepted as a substantive track course.
+- For undefined tracks or undefined parts of tracks in QSS, any course that is accepted as a major course in the home department's degree programs is also accepted as a disciplinary track course.
 For example, if you pursue the Sociology track, any SOC course that is considered a part of the Sociology major is considered an acceptable course in the Sociology track.
 For any SOC course that is not considered a Sociology major course, it is similarly not considered a Sociology track course option in QSS.

 Other than those requirements, what courses you take are up to you!
 Keep in mind that any course prerequisites still apply, and that we have no control over restrictions set by other departments.